Peptide Fox

 Does tirzepatide need to be cycled or can I take it continuously?

 Tirzepatide does not need to be cycled — it is designed for continuous, long-term use.
 Like semaglutide, stopping leads to gradual weight regain as appetite signaling normalizes.
-The drug works by changing how your body regulates hunger and glucose; those effects are only present while you're taking it.
-If discontinuing, taper down rather than stopping abruptly.
+The drug works by changing how the body regulates hunger and glucose; those effects are only present while it's on board.
+If discontinuing, taper down rather than stopping abruptly — see the Tirzepatide Maintenance Dose framework for the 5 mg defensible floor per the dose-response curve, training and protein targets, and the regain dynamics from the withdrawal-vs-continuation trial.

 How much weight can you lose on tirzepatide?